-The South sent delegations to Washington and offered to pay for the federal properties and enter into a peace treaty with the United States.
+The South sent delegations to Washington and offered to pay for the federal properties and enter a peace treaty with the United States.
 Lincoln rejected any negotiations with Confederate agents because he claimed the Confederacy was not a legitimate government, and that making any treaty with it would be tantamount to recognition of it as a sovereign government.
-Secretary of State William Seward, who at the time saw himself as the real governor or "prime minister" behind the throne of the inexperienced Lincoln, engaged in unauthorized and indirect negotiations that failed President Lincoln was determined to hold all remaining Union-occupied forts in the Confederacy: Fort Monroe in Virginia, Fort Pickens, Fort Pickens, Fort Monroe in Virginia, Fort Pickens, Fort Monroe in Virginia, Fort Monroe in Virginia, Fort
+Secretary of State William Seward, who at the time saw himself as the real governor or "prime minister" behind the throne of the inexperienced Lincoln, engaged in unauthorized and indirect negotiations that failed President Lincoln was determined to hold all remaining Union-occupied forts in the Confederacy: Fort Monroe in Virginia, Fort Pickens, Fort Jefferson and Fort Taylor in Florida, and Fort Sumter - located at the cockpit of secession in Charleston, South Carolina.